noahediz/ocp-cluster-config/README.md

-# GitOps structure: K8s cluster configuration
+# GitOps structure: OCP cluster configuration

 ## Introduction
 This repository manages the cluster-level configuration for my multi-platform homelab environment.
 Using **Kustomize** and **ArgoCD**, it implements a "Single Source of Truth" for infrastructure components without storing user applications or sensitive business logic.